Sky Kingdom: Beliefs and practices

 A Muslim by birth, Ariffin, also known as Ayah Pin, claims to have direct contact with the heavens and is believed by his followers to be the reincarnation of Jesus, Buddha, Shiva, and Muhammad.
 Devotees of Sky Kingdom believe that one day, Ayah Pin will return as the Imam Mahdi.
 His followers consider him the king of the sky, and the supreme object of devotion for all religions.

 A major emphasis of the Sky Kingdom religion is ecumenical dialogue and inter-religious harmony.
 People of different religious backgrounds have joined.
 Ayah Pin has visited several Hindu temples and the group once hosted a visit by a Christian group.

 Ayah Pin accepts the existence of angels, as well as a class of Malaysian forest fairies, called Orang Bunian.
 The Sky Kingdom also emphasizes the importance of spiritual healing as well as dream interpretation.

 Ayah Pin used to conduct "sessions" on Saturday nights and Sunday mornings.
-According to a witness, the sessions began with a special ritual whereby followers would usher Ayah Pin from the main building to a concrete boat in the compound in which he would lie.
-His followers would then start chanting for him until 4:00 am.
+According to a witness, the sessions began at 3.00am with a special ritual whereby followers would usher Ayah Pin from the main building to a concrete boat in the compound in which he would lie.
+His followers would then start chanting for him until 5:00 am.

 After this ritual, a lengthy question-and-answer period would take place, with Ayah Pin seated on a dais facing an audience.
 Hymns would also be sung during the session.

 Symbols

 The commune features some structures which are symbolic of the group's ideology.
 Some notable symbols include a two-story high cream coloured teapot with a similarly-sized blue vase, costing RM 45 million.
 The teapot is said to symbolise the purity of water and "love pouring from heaven".
 It is the earthly model of a celestial prototype.
 According to Ayah Pin, it was inspired by the dreams of one of his followers, and reflects a similar vessel in the sky which God uses to shower his blessings on mankind.
-Followers who visit the commune for the first time have to drink "holy water" from the vase which is "perpetually" filled by the teapot.
+Followers who visit the commune for the first time have to drink holy water from the vase which is perpetually filled by the teapot.

 Another notable feature in the compound is an equally large yellow umbrella, which offers "a place for people to take shelter beneath God."
 It is said that this can also be associated with the nine planets in Hinduism."

 Other symbols present include an ornamental fishing boat, identified with Noah's Ark, and a crescent moon icon symbolising people without a religion, including the Orang Asli (indigenous peoples of peninsular Malaysia) and the aforementioned Orang Bunian.